ajaynegi45/Http-Server/README.md

 * **Adding New Features:** You can easily introduce new HTTP methods (like PATCH) or add custom request handlers for specific types of data processing.
 The server's modular design allows you to make these changes without altering the core components, ensuring that the basic functionality remains intact.
 * **Modifying Request Handling:** If you need special processing for certain types of requests, the server's architecture allows you to tweak the way requests are handled.
 For example, you could add custom headers, implement authentication checks, or change the response format to suit your application's requirements.
 * **Flexible Integration:** The server can be adapted to work with various back-end services, databases, or third-party APIs.
 This makes it suitable for different use cases, from educational projects to real-world applications.
-* **Why is this important for beginners?** Customization teaches you how to extend and modify existing codebases, which is a valuable skill in software development.
-Understanding how to adapt a server to meet specific requirements can help you tackle real-world programming tasks more effectively.

 ## Core Components